Sales and use tax in California

 If you sell taxable goods to California residents and have inventory stored in the state, you likely have nexus and an obligation to collect and remit tax.
 To begin to understand your unique nexus obligations, check out our free economic nexus tool or consult with a trusted tax advisor.

-Sourcing sales tax in California: which rate to collect
+Sourcing sales tax: understanding which rate to apply